Meet the tutors and current students, see the workshops and accommodation.Find out more

-The deadline for applications for 2017 entry is March 1, 2017.
-The deadline for Conservation of Books and Library Materials applications for 2017 is 1 February, 2017.
+We are still accepting applications for September 2017 entry.
+Accepting applications for Conservation of Books and Library Materials for 2018 entry.
 The application deadline is not applicable for the PDD Historic Building Conservation and Repair programme.

 Bursary and scholarships application deadline is April 1, 2017. later course applications will be considered if there are still places available.